Chapter 3 : They Don't Call it Firewhiskey for Nothing

 "Bye," I whispered a little too late.
-Even though I hadn't been set any homework yet, I decided to go to the library and read my Arithmancy textbook during my break.
-I was over halfway done with it, and had also missed lunch, when I realized I was going to be late for Transfiguration if I didn't hurry.
+Even though I hadn't been set any homework yet, I decided to go to the library and read my Arithmancy textbook.
+I was over halfway done with it, and had also missed lunch, when I realized I was going to be late for class if I didn't hurry.
 Even with every short-cut I knew, I only just made it.
 I hurried to take the only unoccupied seat next to none other than Remus Lupin and managed to trip over myself.
 The desk broke my fall.

 I nodded.
-Though that probably will have left a bruise, I sighed.
+Though that probably will have left a bruise.

 Professor Vector started class a moment later, thankfully cutting off possibility of further conversation.
 At the end of class he assigned us an essay based on the first couple chapters of the book.
-No doubt we'd have the same assignment for all the chapters--Vector was more predictable than the cycles of the moon.
+No doubt we'd have the same assignment for all the chapters.
 I could easily get at least three or four done this evening.

 The next morning I had Ancient Runes with, much to my dismay, Fifi and Veronica.
-James and Sirius were also in the class; James waved me over as I took a seat on the opposite side of the room, but I pretended I didn't see him.
+James and Sirius were also in the class; James waved as I took a seat on the opposite side of the room.
 Fifi was trying to bag Sirius as her boyfriend, and I didn't want to sit anywhere near her.